Rajveer Singh

-Rajveer Singh (born 15 March 1959) is an Indian politician, who was a member of Bharatiya Janata Party and has won the 2014 Indian general elections from Etah.
+Rajveer Singh (born 15 March 1959) is an Indian politician and a member of Bharatiya Janata Party who won the 2014 and 2019 Indian general elections from Etah in Uttar Pradesh.

 Early life and education

 Rajveer Singh was born on 15 March 1959 to Kalyan Singh and Ramvati Devi.
 He was born in Madhauli, a village in Aligarh district of Uttar Pradesh.
 Singh's educational qualifications include B.A. and LL.B. degrees from Agra University.
 He married Premlata Verma on 20 February 1988.